 Biological | Low energy requirements, eco-friendly | Slower process, limited scalability |

-Electrochemical | Innovative, potential for high yields | Still in development, high initial costs |
+Electrochemical | Innovative, with potential for high yields | Still in development, high initial costs |

 Each method of converting biomass into hydrogen has its own advantages and disadvantages.
 More research is needed to improve these processes.
 This will help to increase their use of bioenergy and waste utilization.